Mattis says no to U.S. military collaboration with Russia

 The FBI and several U.S. intelligence agencies are investigating Russian espionage operations in the United States.

-They are also looking at contacts in Russia between Russian intelligence officers or others with ties to President Vladimir Putin’s government and people connected to Trump or his campaign.Report Typo/Error
+They are also looking at contacts in Russia between Russian intelligence officers or others with ties to Putin’s government and people connected to Trump or his campaign.Report Typo/Error